 Plus, I need to get work done sometime.
-So far I have found it easier to work in the RV in the morning while the family sleeps (campground wifi is faster in the early morning) and have my quiet time later in the day.
+So far I have found it easier to work in the RV in the morning while the household sleeps (campground wifi is faster in the early morning) and have my quiet time later in the day.

-This week I have been packing up my bible, coloring pencils, and camp chair and heading lake side to have my time of bible study and prayer after we get back from whatever we have been up to for the day.
+This week I have been packing up my bible, coloring pencils, and a camp chair and heading lake side to have my time of bible study and prayer after we get back from whatever we have been up to for the day.

 My son and I hiked the trail again on Saturday afternoon and then proceeded to get lost trying to find our way back to the campground.
 Thankfully, my hubby was able to correct our course.
 I think that is the last time this direction challenged mom will try and head out by herself until we hit more familiar territory again (or at least a smaller center).

 Rock Climbing Wall At The Atlanta Zoo